siraat-ai-academy/freelance-content-prep/02-templates/0-jamalu-intro-and-series-guide.md

-## 🌉 The Jamalu Series: A Beginner’s Bridge to Meaningful Content Marketing
+## 🌉 A Beginner’s Bridge to Meaningful Content Marketing — The Jamalu Series

 ✨ **What This Series Is:**
 A soul-crafted series for **freelancers**, **content creators**, and **self-taught marketers** who are tired of robotic courses and recycled jargon.